rrooij/sd3save_editor/README.md

 * Change location
 * Change max HP and current HP

-**Please finish the game without cheating first before you cheat by editing your save.
+**Please finish the game without cheating first if you planned to do this by editing your save.
   The challenge of the game adds up to the experience.**

 # Running